preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

 2. Click ADD to add a channel.

+It's also possible that subscription of a channel can be created automatically for specific colleagues or groups, if setup in the channel.

 In the list of selected channels you can click the dust bin if you no longer want to subscribe to a channel.